 Say we head south into the Transylvanian Alps, seen here from Hosman, east of Sibiu.

 The same mountains are locally called the Muntii Cibin or Cindrel Mountains.
 The name Cibin is akin to Sibiu; both derive from Cibinium, the Roman name for the River Olt, which lies a bit farther east.
 There's a lot of history around here if you dig.

 The mountains include the ski resort at Paltinis, but scout around and you'll find vacation cottages from the days of Johann Stauss I or II--makes no difference.

 Or we could head northeast and bump into Sighisoara, formerly Schässburg and, earlier still, Castrum Sex.
 The citadel includes, from the left, the Joseph Haltrich High School adjoining the Protestant Church on the Hill (or of St. Nicholas), the extraordinary 14th to 16th century clocktower, and, on the right, the church of the town's Dominican monastery.

 The clocktower, built over the main gate to the citadel, was rebuilt and expanded in the 16th century after a gunpowder explosion.
-Goes to show: you set out to defend yourself against Turks, and you wind up shooting yourself in the foot.
+Goes to show: you arm yourself against Turks and wind up shooting yourself in the foot.

 The tower with its gate into the citadel.

 Yes, it's in working order.